 37. Look at your local grocery store to find food tasting events.
 Wegmans offers a variety of tasting events, events at their pubs, and more.

-38. Trader Joe’s offers store tours for gluten-free customers, and often has samples.
+38. Trader Joe’s offers a hide and seek for kids (their prize is a lollipop),store tours for gluten-free customers, and often has samples.

 A few fun ways to have fun with the family on the cheap.